tomaszklimczyk/terraform-aviatrix-aws-uservpn/README.md

 :--- | :---
-spoke_name | Name for the VPN spoke region | AWS region to deploy the transit VPC in cidr | The IP CIDR wo be used to create the VPC aws_account_name | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC transit_gw | The name of the Aviatrix Transit gateway to attach the spoke
+spoke_name | Name for the VPN spoke region | AWS region to deploy the transit VPC in cidr | The IP CIDR to be used to create the VPC aws_account_name | The AWS accountname on the Aviatrix controller, under which the controller will deploy this VPC transit_gw | The name of the Aviatrix Transit gateway to attach the spoke